cvaugh/SimpleStats/README.md

 ## Command line arguments

 `no-write`: Run the program as usual, but do not save the output.
+The default configuration file and template will still be saved.